-When you think about January, the only holidays and observances that come to mind are New Year’s Day and Martin Luther King Day.
+When you think about January, the only holidays that come to mind are New Year’s Day and MLK Day.
 However, January is a rocking month that’s packed with numerous special days.

 Let’s Make January 2021 the Best Ever!

 How fantastic are these January holidays?
 I think they’re just the trick to make this cold and dreary month more tolerable.
 Many of these events aren’t just fun — they can also encourage you to focus on priorities like your health.

-To make sure that you don’t miss out on the festivities, here are 127 holidays and observances to add to your calendar.
+To make sure that you don’t miss out, here are 127 holidays and observances to add to your calendar.
 And, after you do, make sure that you share your calendar with your friends, family, and colleagues so that they can also participate.